Descent098/PYTH-101/5. Classes/readme.md

 # Classes

-*Since this is such a long and complicated module I have included a glossary at the bottom to help sort things out*
+*Since this is such a long and complicated module I have included a glossary at the bottom to help sort things out.
+I would also recommend quickly skipping to the section about **f-strings** in python (found in the extras module) as it will help the code make more sense.*

+---

 Classes are a way of bundling data (attributes) and functions (sometimes called methods) into abstractions in python.

 For example, let's say you are writing an app to store a bunch of data about animals.
 For this you can set up a class that has the basic attributes of all animals like species name, endemic regions (where it lives), common name (what people know it as) etc.